 - Garlic, onion, spices

-- Large skillet.
+- Heavy bottom dutch oven.
 NOT cast iron.
 The tomatoes are too acidic and ruin the coating.
-I use this stainless steel pan for this dish.

-Add ground beef to the pan and break it up so it can brown evenly.
+Add ground beef and pork or sausage to the pan and break it up so it can brown evenly.
 I always use some type of organic beef.
 Make sure it’s 80 – 85% lean and nothing more or it won’t have enough fat.
+I buy locally made Italian pork sausages.

-Add to pan with onions and let it brown.
+Add pork and beef to pan with onions and let it brown.
 Season a bit with sea salt and ground pepper.
 You could also add a bit of chopped liver at this stage for increased richness and nutrients.

-Mix that all together, then add your can of diced tomatoes.
+Mix that all together, then add your can of diced tomatoes and stir in tomato paste.
 It will be pretty liquidy.

 After about 25 minutes the sauce should be thickening up.